 Are annuities safe?

 It depends on the type of annuity you purchase.
 Fixed Indexed Annuities are safe from market losses and provide 100% guaranteed protection of your principal.
 Variable annuities on the other hand can lose value if the market goes down.
 The safety of any annuity contract depends on the financial strength and claims-paying ability of the issuing insurance company.

 Are life insurance companies safe?

 Highly rated life insurance companies can be among the strongest financial institutions in the world.
-They operate under a dollar-for-dollar legal reserve system which ensures they have financial reserves backing more than 100% of their liabilities.
-Additionally, they are audited independently by every state in which they operation, providing oversight of their financial stability.
+They operate under a dollar-for-dollar legal reserve system of which they must maintain 100% at all times.
+Additionally, they are audited independently by every state in which they operate, providing oversight of their financial stability.
 Additionally, life insurance companies must invest the majority of their assets in US Government Bonds, Investment Grade Corporate Debt, and Real Estate.
 Only a small portion of their assets may be invested in the stock market.

 What about AIG?
 Didn’t we bail them out?

 AIG has two primary lines of business: a banking business and an insurance business.
 The bailout of 2008 was for their banking unit.
 AIG the life insurance company was A+ rated throughout the 2008 crisis and no policyholder was ever in jeopardy of losing a single penny due to the strict laws of the insurance industry.
 While AIG’s investment bank did require government intervention, the insurance side of AIG’s business had over $1 Trillion dollars in reserve for their policyholders.
 The firewall between the insurance business and banking business ensured that AIG could not borrow from their insurance business to fund their failing banking business.